mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 ## AnimatedContainer

 The `AnimatedContainer` widget in Flutter is used to animate the properties of a container.
 The animated container is useful when you want to animate the properties of a container without having to write a lot of animation code.
 The `AnimatedContainer` provides a duration property that is used to specify the duration of the animation.
 The `AnimatedContainer` also provides a curve property that is used to specify the curve of the animation.

+## TweenAnimationBuilder

+The `TweenAnimationBuilder` widget in Flutter is used to animate a property of a widget using a `Tween`.
+The `TweenAnimationBuilder` widget is used for `Implicit Animations`, which means that the animation is already programmed into the widget.
+This widget provides us the following options:

+- `tween`: The `Tween` object that is used to animate the property of the widget.
+- `duration`: The duration of the animation.
+- `onEnd`: The callback function that is called when the animation completes.
+- `builder`: The builder callback function that is called on every frame of the animation.
+The builder callback function provides the current animation value as an argument, which can be used to update the property of the widget.